|

 6. PERFORMANCE RATING TIEBREAKERS:

 a.
-Head to head play is the 1st tiebreaker.
+Head to head play (points earned vs. that opponent) is

 7. MULTIPLE GAMES